 Kyambura gorge also known as the valley of apes is one of the best places in Uganda where chimpanzee trekking is done.
 The gorge has an underground tropical forest located in the far eastern corner of the well-known Queen Elizabeth national park in south western Uganda.
 Chimpanzee tracking permits of Kyambura gorge can be got from your tour agency that deals with Uganda wildlife authority or can be purchased directly at the park headquarters or at (VIC) Visitors Information Center in Mweya peninsular.
 Chimpanzee trekking in Kyambura gorge has two sessions, the morning and afternoon sessions.
 Only 8 permits are available per session making it 16 permits per day.

-Budongo forest reserve is located in western part of Uganda in Masindi district approximately 4 hours drive from Kampala city as you head to Murchison falls national park.
-Chimpanzee tracking in Budongo forest is done twice a day that’s in the morning and in the afternoon giving a visitor a choice for the appropriate time to do the trekking.
-Trekking starts with the visitors coming to Kaniyo Pabidi eco site for briefing about chimp tracking and then heading into the forest through the tracking trails with a tour guide.
-The chimpanzee tour guide will give you all the necessary information about the forest and chimp behaviors.
+Budongo forest reserve is located in north western part of Uganda in Masindi district approximately 4 hours drive from Kampala city just after entrance of Murchison falls national park.
+Tracking chimpanzee in Budongo forest is done twice a day that’s in the morning and in the afternoon giving a visitor a choice for the appropriate time to do the trekking.
+Chimp trekking starts with the visitors coming to Kaniyo Pabidi eco site for briefing about tracking and then heading into the forest through the trekking trails with a ranger guide.
+The chimpanzee tour guide will give you all the necessary information about the forest and chimp behaviors and diet.
 You will need to pay for a chimpanzee tracking permit in order to undertake this activity.

 Kalinzu forest is found in western Uganda in Bushenyi district.
 It is a home to couple of primates including chimpanzee, monkeys, and baboons.
 Kalinzu forest being so close to the main road heading to Queen Elizabeth national park, tourists interested in chimp tracking can make a stopover and do this activity or do other walking activities in the forest before proceeding for their journey.
 Kalinzu forest reserve offers the cheapest chimpanzees tracking permits of around $45 each.